ikmb/bloodAGENT/README.md

 ## System Requirements
-**Supported platforms:** Compatible with Windows, macOS, and Linux through the Singularity image bloodagent.sif **Dependencies:**
+**Supported platforms:** Compatible with Windows, macOS, and Linux through the Singularity image bloodagent.sif

+For advanced users who prefer to build the software from source, the following dependencies are required:
+**Dependencies:**
 - GCC or Clang compiler
 - `libhts` library: `https://github.com/samtools/htslib` (for vcf file reading)